-The epic beauty of Namibia is something that has to be seen with your own eyes and it is almost impossible to describe the some of the incredible things to do in Namibia or to take a photo that represents what is in front of us.
+Welcome to the 15 Best Places to visit in Namibia!
+The epic beauty of Namibia is something that has to be seen with your own eyes and it is almost impossible to describe some of the incredible things to do in Namibia or to take a photo that represents what is in front of us.
 You must visit Namibia to experience the magic!

-But I will do my best to give the opportunity for you to visit Namibia and to explore the top things to do in Namibia through these amazing photos I took during my 11-days road trip in Namibia.
+Here you can find the opportunity for you to virtually visit and explore the top places to visit in Namibia through these amazing Namibia photography journeys, that I took during my 11-days road trip in Namibia.

 Namibia is not a trip, it is an experience!

 Because of the vast landscape and habitats, the animals of Namibia are able to roam freely without too much human interference Namibia has very diverse wildlife, including the big five, and a very rich marine life.

 Namibia is certainly one of the most stunning places I’ve ever seen – from driving the Namibian desert without seeing another car for hours, to being surrounded by fossilized trees at Deadsvlei.

 Driving in Namibia, and exploring the coastline on Skeleton Coast where the desert meets the ocean, to the incredible Namibia safari and plains of Etosha National Park inspires awe at the majesty of nature.